toitware/toit-cert-roots/README.md

-# toit-cert-roots
+# Certificate Roots

-The root certificates needed to connect to HTTPS servers on the public web
+The root certificates needed to connect to HTTPS servers on the public web.